-Kelly Gelinne, our Director of Marketing, sat down with M. Alexander (Alex) Shaw, Ph.D., Nuventra’s Chief Operating Officer.
+Kelly Gelinne, our Director of Marketing, sat down with M. Alexander (Alex) Shaw, Ph.D., Nuventra’s former Chief Operating Officer.
 Alex has been involved in basic applied and clinical research throughout his 16-year career.
 He performed his undergraduate work at Duke University, followed by graduate work at Washington State University.
 He continued his training as an American Heart Association Postdoctoral Fellow at the University of Pennsylvania.

 Before joining Nuventra in 2009, he spent 6 years directing bioanalytical labs as a faculty member at Thomas Jefferson University and as the National Applications Laboratory Manager at Hitachi High Technologies America.